Reviewing Aberdeen Emerging Markets Equity Income Fund Inc. (AEF)'s and The Bank of New York Mellon Corporation (NYSE:BK)'s results | New Business Observer

-Since Aberdeen Emerging Markets Equity Income Fund Inc. (NYSEAMERICAN:AEF) and The Bank of New York Mellon Corporation (NYSE:BK) are part of the Asset Management industry, they are influenced by contrast.
-The influences particularly affect the dividends, analyst recommendations, profitability, risk, earnings and valuation, institutional ownership of both companies.
+Aberdeen Emerging Markets Equity Income Fund Inc. (NYSEAMERICAN:AEF) and The Bank of New York Mellon Corporation (NYSE:BK) are two firms in the Asset Management that compete against each other.
+Below is a comparison of their risk, analyst recommendations, institutional ownership, profitability, dividends, earnings and valuation.

 |Gross Revenue